WalkthroughVR/Handbook/Procedures/HiringProcess.md

 - What book would you recommend everyone in our startup read & why?
 - How are you deciding between companies to work with?
 - What does success look like for you in this role?
 What do you think would make you feel happy or fulfilled working here for the next several years?
+- What hours do you enjoy working?

 <br><br>
 ## 4) Follow Up Cultural Interview
 The idea of the second interview is more of an extension of our first call.
 Here we may cover the questions we missed in our first interaction and we should be covering additional questions each other have.
+Additional questions we may ask are:

+- What do you like to do outside of work?
+- What are you looking for in a new position?
+- Why are you leaving your current job?
+- What other companies are you interviewing with and what makes them intriguing?
+- What are a few things you really enjoy at your current company and what would you change?
+- Are you a "move fast, break things" or a "let's do this right the first time" kind of person?

 <br><br>